 "If a local government has enacted a numerical limit on the number of medical cannabis establishments in the locality and a greater number of applicants seek registration, the department shall solicit and consider input from the local government as to its preference for registration".
-SDCL 34-20G-56 Accordingly, with a licensing ordinance in place in Brookings and the number of dispensaries limited to the number the City Council sets by separate ordinance, the City will have the data and information to respond to the Department of Health should there be more Medical Cannabis Dispensary Applicants than the number the City Council establishes for the City of Brookings.
+SDCL 34-20G-56.
+Accordingly, with a licensing ordinance in place in Brookings and the number of dispensaries and other establishments limited to the number the City Council sets by this ordinance, the City will have the data and information to respond to the Department of Health should there be more Applicants for Medical Cannabis Dispensary and other establishment licenses than the number the City Council establishes for the City of Brookings.